 You can always find the current amounts on the FPS Finance website.

-The tax-free amount is sometimes further increased depending on your personal situation, for example, if you have children or another dependent family member.
-Expenses like childcare, pension savings, or donations all have an impact on your taxable income too.
+The tax-free amount can sometimes be increased depending on your personal situation, for example if you have children or other dependents.
+Expenses such as childcare, pension savings, or charitable donations can also affect the amount of tax you pay.

 To calculate your taxes, you need to know your total taxable amount on an annual basis.
 In a sole proprietorship, this is the amount left after VAT, professional expenses, and social security contributions.